Therapist, Supervisor, Tutor

-I went on to train school teachers and helping professionals in child bereavement and how they can support children through their loss.
+I went on to train school teachers and help professionals who work in child bereavement in how they can support children through their loss.

 Through this work I discovered a special interest in trauma and loss, and the way that our early experiences of loss can effect how we go on to respond to loss and change throughout our life.
 I currently work in private practice based in Aylesbury, Bucks where I work with individuals and couples.

 Previously my career had included working in further education for over 10 years, teaching the over 16’s, where I discovered the joy and satisfaction of teaching.
 When I was asked to join the Langley team I was delighted to take the opportunity to bring my enthusiasm and passion of counselling together with my experience of teaching, and I feel excited and privileged to become part of our learners’ journey.